abubakarhamid/AppiumJava/README.md

 Before you can execute the scripts, make sure the following tools are installed and set up:

 1. **Download the APK**:
-   - The `daraz.apk` file must be downloaded and placed in the `apps` folder.
+   - The `daraz.apk` file must be downloaded and placed in the `apps` folder (create this folder in root directory).
 You can get the file from the [Google Drive link here](https://drive.google.com/file/d/1t0kDXCnnBZmCorNGr1_g6E6-77oSB9jW/view?usp=sharing).

 2. **Install the Required Tools**:
    - **Node.js** (Ensure Node.js is installed on your system)